Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: Dataset

 \subsection{High-quality Instructions}

-High-quality instructions have been demonstrated to be critical in effectively adapting general-purpose LLMs to e-commerce~\cite{peng2024ecellm}.
-In \dataset, to ensure its high quality, we carefully craft instructions for the seven e-commerce tasks.
+High-quality instructions are critical to the effective adaptation of general-purpose LLMs to e-commerce~\cite{peng2024ecellm,jin2024amazonm2,jin2024shoppingmmlu} In \dataset, to ensure its high quality, we carefully craft a instruction for each of the seven e-commerce tasks.
 Each instruction has been meticulously evaluated and refined by human experts to ensure clarity, conciseness, and accuracy.
 The detailed description of instructions is in Appendix~\ref{sec:appendix:instr}.